Yorkshire Market Towns & Prettiest Yorkshire Villages

 Helmsley

-Helmsley is a small market town nestled on the edge of the moor and was named Market Town of the Year.
+Helmsley is a small market town nestled on the edge of the moor and was named Market Town of the Year and one of the prettiest to visit and there’s a castle to see.
 There are over 60 independently owned shops in Helmsley selling various items from kitschy souvenirs to some of the best pastry and meat pies I have ever tasted.

 The village square is full of traders on a Friday and there is an abundance of tea shops to enjoy some Yorkshire cakes in.